John Edmiston House

 The John Edmiston House is a historic house on Main Street in Canehill, Arkansas.
-Built in 1896, this 2 1/2-story wood-frame structure is the small community's architecturally most elaborate Victorian house.
+Built in 1896, this 2 1/2-story wood-frame structure is the small community's most architecturally elaborate Victorian house.
 It has asymmetrical massing and a busy and varied roofline, with numerous projections, gables, and porches, all characteristic of the Queen Anne and Eastlake styles.
 The builder, John Edmiston, was a prominent local businessman and banker.

 The house was listed on the National Register of Historic Places in 1982.